Data protection information for customers and business partners

 4. Processing of personal data for advertising purposes

-Subject to the legal requirements of Section 7 (3) UWG, we are authorised to use the email address you provided when concluding the contract for direct advertising for our own similar goods or services.
+We are entitled under the legal provisions of Section 7 (3) of the German Unfair Competition Act (UWG) to use the email address you provided when concluding the contract for direct marketing of our own similar goods or services.
 You will receive these product recommendations from us regardless of whether you have subscribed to a newsletter.

-If you do not wish to receive such recommendations from us by e-mail, you can object to the use of your address for this purpose at any time without incurring any costs other than the transmission costs according to the basic rates.
-A message in text form is sufficient for this.
-Of course, each e-mail always contains an unsubscribe link.
+If you do not wish to receive such recommendations from us by email, you can object to the use of your address for this purpose at any time without incurring any costs other than the transmission costs according to the basic rates.
+A notification in text form is sufficient for this purpose.
+Of course, every email always contains a link to unsubscribe.

 5 Who receives my data?

-If we use a service provider in the sense of order processing, we nevertheless remain responsible for the protection of your data.
-All processors are contractually obliged to treat your data confidentially and to process it only within the scope of providing the service.
-The processors commissioned by us will receive your data if they require the data to fulfil their respective service.
-These are, for example, IT service providers that we need for operation and security of our IT system as well as advertising and address publishers for our own advertising campaigns.
+If we use a service provider for order processing, we remain responsible for the protection of your data.
+All order processors are contractually obliged to treat your data confidentially and to process it only within the scope of the service provision.
+The processors commissioned by us will receive your data if they need it to perform their respective services.
+These include, for example, IT service providers that we need for the operation and security of our IT system, as well as advertising and address publishers for our own advertising campaigns.

 Your data is processed in our customer database.
-The customer database supports the enhancement of the data quality of the existing customer data (duplicate cleansing, moved/deceased indicator, address correction) and enables the enrichment with data from public sources.
+The customer database supports the improvement of the data quality of existing customer data (duplicate cleansing, moved/deceased flags, address correction) and enables enrichment with data from public sources.

-This data is made available within the group of companies to the extent necessary for contract processing.
+This data is made available within the group of companies if necessary for contract processing.
 Customer data is stored separately for each company, with our parent company acting as a service provider for the individual participating companies.

-In the event of a legal obligation and in the context of legal prosecution, authorities and courts as well as external auditors may be recipients of your data.
+In the event of a legal obligation or in the context of legal proceedings, authorities and courts as well as external auditors may be recipients of your data.

-In addition, insurance companies, banks, credit agencies, experts or service providers may be recipients of your data for the purpose of contract initiation and fulfilment.
+In addition, insurance companies, banks, credit agencies, experts or service providers may receive your data for the purpose of contract initiation and fulfilment.

 6 How long will my data be stored?

-We process your data until the termination of the business relationship or until the expiry of the applicable statutory retention periods (e.g. from the German Commercial Code, the German Fiscal Code or the Working Hours Act); in addition, until the termination of any legal disputes in which the data is required as evidence.
+We process your data until the end of the business relationship or until the expiry of the applicable statutory retention periods (e.g. from the German Commercial Code, the German Fiscal Code or the Working Hours Act); beyond that, until the end of any legal disputes in which the data is required as evidence.

 7. is personal data transferred to a third country?

-Data processing generally takes place in the EU/EEA.
-If data is transferred to a third country, then only if the appropriate level of protection is guaranteed on the basis of one of the measures specified in Art.
+Data processing generally takes place within the EU/EEA.
+If data is transferred to a third country, this will only be done if an adequate level of protection is guaranteed on the basis of one of the measures specified in Art.
 44 ff GDPR (e.g. adequacy decision, standard contractual clauses).

-8 Where did we obtain your personal data?
+8 Where do we obtain your personal data?

 In principle, we collect the data directly from you.
 In some cases, however, we also receive your data from our contractual partners (e.g. brokers, insurance companies) in order to fulfil our contractual obligations.